mdombrowski82/food-stories/essays/forest/index.md

   height="220vh"
   position="top"
   image-path="images/mvh-women-supervision.jpg"
-  pre-box-space = "100vh"
+  above-box-space = "100vh"
-  font-size = "250%"
-  line-height = "150%"
-  box-content='
-       One stated reason for building a men-only dorm is that Hokona Hall could be freed up to be used as a women-only dorm, where they would have supervision "of the best sort".'
+  box-content=' One stated reason for building a men-only dorm is that Hokona Hall could be freed up to be used as a women-only dorm, where they would have supervision "of the best sort".'
 %}